The Etymological Meanings of “Diyn”

 وَجَـٰهِدُواْ فِى ٱللَّهِ حَقَّ جِهَادِهِۦۚ هُوَ ٱجۡتَبَٮٰكُمۡ وَمَا جَعَلَ عَلَيۡكُمۡ فِى ٱلدِّينِ مِنۡ حَرَجٍ۬ۚ مِّلَّةَ أَبِيكُمۡ إِبۡرَٲهِيمَۚ هُوَ سَمَّٮٰكُمُ ٱلۡمُسۡلِمِينَ مِن قَبۡلُ وَفِى هَـٰذَا لِيَكُونَ ٱلرَّسُولُ شَهِيدًا عَلَيۡكُمۡ وَتَكُونُواْ شُہَدَآءَ عَلَى ٱلنَّاسِۚ فَأَقِيمُواْ ٱلصَّلَوٰةَ وَءَاتُواْ ٱلزَّكَوٰةَ وَٱعۡتَصِمُواْ بِٱللَّهِ هُوَ مَوۡلَٮٰكُمۡۖ فَنِعۡمَ ٱلۡمَوۡلَىٰ وَنِعۡمَ ٱلنَّصِيرُ (٧٨)

 And strive in His Cause as you ought to strive, (with sincerity and under discipline): He has Chosen you and has imposed no difficulties on you in diyn; it is the cult of your father Abraham.
-It is He Who has Named you Muslims, both before and in this (Revelation); that the Messenger may be a witness for you, and ye be witnesses for mankind!
-So establish regular prayer give regular charity, and hold fast to Allah!
+It is He Who has Named you Muslims, both before and in this (Revelation); that the Messenger may be a witness for you, and you be witnesses for mankind!
+So, establish regular prayer give regular charity, and hold fast to Allah!
 He is your Protector ― the ― Best to Protect and the Best to Help!
 (Surah al-Haj:78)

-Thus, diyn becomes a very comprehensive term encompassing in its orbit all that God Prescribed relating to mental or physical acts.
+Thus, diyn becomes a very comprehensive term, encompassing in its orbit all that God Prescribed relating to mental or physical acts.
 This comprehensive sense, as will be shown later, was shared by the terms, “islam”, and “shari’ah”.
 After specifying as well the contents of diyn, the Qur’an did not fail to emphasise its moral significance.

 Here, the Qur’an Indicates that diyn is about knowing what is right and wrong: